Kwangchul Youn

 Biography

-In recent years, the sought-after bass has performed at almost all renowned opera houses in Europe and the USA, including Vienna, London, Berlin, Milan, Munich, Dresden, Paris, Barcelona, Turin, New York, Chicago, and Houston.
-He has also performed at the Bayreuth and Salzburg Festivals, the Salzburg Easter Festival, and the Tongyeong Festival.
-Highlights of past seasons have included Gurnemanz and König Heinrich in new productions at the Opéra de Paris, Gurnemanz at the Vienna State Opera, Comte des Grieux ( Manon ) at the Met, Abimélech at the Berlin State Opera in a new production of Samson et Dalila under the direction of Daniel Barenboim, Ramfis ( Aida ) at the Liceu Barcelona, Daland in a new production of The Flying Dutchman , and the Landgrave ( Tannhäuser ) at the Hamburg State Opera.
+In recent years, this distinguished bass has performed at nearly all major opera houses across Europe and the United States, including Vienna, London, Berlin, Milan, Munich, Dresden, Paris, Barcelona, Turin, New York, Chicago, and Houston.
+He has also appeared at the Bayreuth and Salzburg Festivals, the Salzburg Easter Festival, and the Tongyeong Festival.
+Highlights of past seasons include Gurnemanz and King Heinrich in new productions at the Opéra de Paris, Gurnemanz at the Vienna State Opera, Comte des Grieux (Manon) at the Metropolitan Opera, Abimélech in a new Samson et Dalila at the Berlin State Opera under Daniel Barenboim, Ramfis (Aida) at the Gran Teatre del Liceu in Barcelona, Daland in a new Flying Dutchman, and the Landgrave (Tannhäuser) at the Hamburg State Opera.
 He is also an internationally sought-after interpreter of Sarastro, most recently at the San Francisco Opera.

 2025/26